Palencia: Public transport

 Palencia has a bus service formed by 6 daily lines, named with numbers, managed by Palbus.
 The fleet is 18 buses.
-It has one of the lowest fares of Spain (€0,65).
+It has one of the lowest fares of Spain (€0.65).
 There are 26 stops with electronic panels with the arriving of the next buses.
-The number of users per day at 2012 was 8,195, which is 2,900,000 per year.
+The number of users per day in 2012 was 8,195, which is 2,900,000 per year.
 There is also a night bus, an electric bus, free Wi-Fi in all buses and intelligent systems with voice at the buses announcing the stops.